tez-capital/docs.tez.capital_content/en/tezpay/tutorials/setup.md

 *Yellow is areas you will input data/edit fields* *Blue are comments about Configuration File objects*

+> **💡 TIP: Start Simple**
+>
-> The example below is a more advanced configuration file that showcases several of the features that can be used to customize the TezPay application.
-To get a simple configuration file, you can remove the sections that are not needed.
-Here is a sample configuration that will work for 90% of bakers: [TezPay Starter Configuration](https://docs.tez.capital/tezpay/configuration/examples/starter/)
+> The example below is a more advanced configuration file showcasing several customization features.
+For most bakers, a simpler configuration is recommended.
+See [TezPay Starter Configuration](https://docs.tez.capital/tezpay/configuration/examples/starter/) which works for 90% of bakers.

 1. Paste your **Baker** wallet in between the quotes
 2. Set your Baker fee (ie 5% = 0.05)